Drone Anatomy

 ArduPilot Documentation

-Official guides for ArduPilot setup, sensor calibration, ESC configuration 8.
+Official guides for ArduPilot setup, sensor calibration, ESC configuration 8arrow-up-right.

 https://ardupilot.org/copter/index.html (Example for Copter, check relevant vehicle type)